abhakta-47/IITB_CS684_full/labs/lab_02/readme.md

 ## Scenarios Considered
 - **straight** line => **neutral** (left and right motor velocity @50)
   - if reading **straight is continued** for some cycles => **accelerate** (increase both motor velocity by 5)
-- differnet types of turns in both left and right direction. [+- means one motor velocity is increased while the other is decreased based on direction]
+- different types of turns in both left and right direction. [+- means one motor velocity is increased while the other is decreased based on direction]
   1. **Minor Turn**: Less than 45° => **velocity +- ~10**
   2. **Angled Turn**: 45° to 90° => **velocity +- ~25**
   3. **Sharp Turn**: 90°-135° => **velocity +- ~35**